 Adenocarcinoma is a type of cancer that starts in the cells that form glands making mucus to lubricate the inside of the colon and rectum.
-This is the most common type of colon cancer.
+This is the most common type of colon and rectum cancer.

-As colon cancer grows and spreads beyond the inner lining of the colon (mucosa), it is called invasive adenocarcinoma.
+As colon cancer grows and spreads beyond the inner lining of the colon (mucosa), it is called invasive (or infiltrating) adenocarcinoma.
 Cancers that are invasive are called true cancers because they can spread to other places in the body.

 Sometimes, though, it is just split into 2 grades: well-moderately differentiated (low grade) and poorly differentiated (high grade).

 Grade is one of the many factors used to help predict how likely a cancer is to grow and spread.
 Poorly differentiated (high-grade) colon cancers tend to grow and spread more quickly than well and moderately differentiated colon cancers.
 However, other factors are also important in determining a person's prognosis (outlook), such as how far the cancer has spread (which cannot be determined on the biopsy).

 These terms mean that cancer is present in the blood vessels and/or lymph vessels of the colon, so there is an increased chance that cancer could have spread outside of the colon.
 However, this doesn’t mean that your cancer has spread or is not curable.
 The presence of this type of invasion may be a factor in what type of treatments are recommended after the cancer is removed.